Double Chocolate Brownie Cheesecake with Salted Caramel Wet Walnuts

 - Transfer the brownie batter to the prepared pan, and bake for 15 minutes.

-- Place the walnut halves on a baking sheet in a single layer.
-Toast in a 350 degree oven for about 4 minutes, or until golden brown and fragrant.
+Place the walnut halves on a baking sheet in a single layer, and toast in a 350 degree oven for about 4 minutes, or until golden brown and fragrant.